 The business world is in for a major generational shift – a recent survey found 79% of business owners plan to exit their businesses within the next 10 years.

 The survey, conducted by the Business Enterprise Institute and the Conway Center for Family Business, found more surprising statistics.
 Only 30% of family-owned businesses succeed in transitioning their business to the second generation, and only 10% succeed in making it to the third generation!

-In our 55 years of experience in working with businesses and their owners, those who start planning many years ahead are usually the most successful in transition.
+In our 55 years of experience in working with businesses and their owners, we've found those who start planning many years ahead are usually the most successful in transition.
 Long-term business succession planning also helps greatly in reducing the tax consequences associated with selling or transferring your business.

 But before any business owner get started on an exit plan, there are a few basic personal decisions that you and your spouse should discuss.

 What does leaving the business mean to you?